Domminique/medbook/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.

+ ## Deployment
+To deploy your application, you have to compile it, and then host the JavaScript, CSS, and HTML on a web server.
+Running ng build --prod will create a [dist] folder in your local repository, copy the files and copy then in a folder called public on the server side.
+Built Angular applications are very portable and can live in any environment or served by any technology, such as Node, Java, .NET, PHP, and many others.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.